2010 Hungarian Grand Prix: Post-race

 Schumacher's aggressive driving in attempting to prevent Barrichello from overtaking drew strong criticism from commentators and former drivers, including triple World Champion Niki Lauda and former Schumacher teammates Eddie Irvine and Martin Brundle.
 Triple World Champion Jackie Stewart commented "We are never more than a millimetre away from something awful happening and for Schumacher to do what he did with Rubens Barrichello is just inviting disaster. ...
 It was one of the most blatant abuses of another driver that I have seen.
 It is a terrible example from a man who has seven world titles, bully-boy tactics."
 Schumacher publicly defended his actions after the race and in the Stewards' hearing but subsequently admitted that he was wrong and apologised to Barrichello.
 Derek Warwick, one of the stewards for the race, commented that Schumacher could have been shown the black flag, resulting in an instant disqualification, had there been more time left in the race for the stewards to review the video evidence.
 Schumacher was previously shown a black flag earlier in his career, at the 1994 British Grand Prix, for ignoring a 5-second stop-and-go penalty; he received a two race ban for ignoring the black flag and continuing to race rather than returning to the pits as instructed.

+The result enabled Webber to reclaim the championship lead from Hamilton by four points after previously sitting in third entering the Hungarian Grand Prix.
+His teammate Vettel advanced to third with 151 points, with Button and Alonso within ten points in fourth and fifth, respectively.
+Meanwhile, the lead in the Constructors' Championship was now occupied by Red Bull, distancing previous leaders McLaren by eight points.